kotcrab/ghidra-allegrex/README.md

 ### Raw binaries

 Raw binaries are also supported.
 In that case you will need to manually select Allegrex as the processor and set image base.

-### PPSSPP debugger integration

-Note: Ghidra 11.1 is replacing API required by this integration with a new one (Trace RMI).
-The new API is not compatible with the old one so a full rewrite of this integration would be required.
-This is not planned, this integration will be removed once the old API is no longer available.
-To use this integration starting from Ghidra 11.1 you will need to modify the default Debugger tool and enable `DebuggerObjectsPlugin` and `DebuggerTargetsPlugin` plugins.

-Ghidra Debugger can be used to debug games running in PPSSPP over the WebSocket API.
-To get started open PPSSPP and make sure "Allow remote debugger" is enabled in PPSSPP settings.
-Then open your binary using the Debugger tool and in the `Debugger Targets` panel press the `Connect` button.
-Select `PPSSPP WebSocket debugger (beta)` and press `Connect`.
-See Ghidra's built-in help to learn more about the debugger features.

-Tips:

-- To enable automatic mapping between static and dynamic listing you must make sure the binary file name in Ghidra matches exactly the module name from PPSSPP.
-Module name is visible in the `Modules` panel and the binary can be renamed in the Ghidra project window.

 ## VFPU Limitations